<- Back to main blog

 Multimedia elements like images, videos, and infographics can enhance understanding and add a pop of visual interest to your content.
 The guide encourages the use of media that aligns with and reinforces the message, reminding writers that some people learn best visually.

-When adding visuals, don’t just choose attractive ones—make sure they’re relevant.
-A compelling infographic or well-placed image can amplify your content, helping readers grasp concepts at a glance.
+When you add visuals, don’t stop at looks—prioritize relevance.
+A compelling infographic or a thoughtfully placed image can strengthen your content, helping readers grasp concepts at a glance.

 Tone and voice are what give content personality.
 The Yahoo!
 Style Guide suggests that tone should be friendly and conversational, unless the topic calls for a more formal approach.
 Voice should be consistent across all pieces of content, helping to create a brand identity that readers recognize and trust.